robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 using normal packaging tools.
 With Python, good options include distutils_, contained by Python's standard library, and the newer setuptools_.
-A benefit of these tools is that library modules are installed into a location that is automatically in the `library search path`_.
+A benefit of these tools is that library modules are installed into a location that is automatically in the `module search path`_.

 When using Java, it is natural to package libraries into a JAR